openvinotoolkit/openvino_notebooks/README.md

 English | [简体中文](README_cn.md)

-# 📚 OpenVINO Notebooks
+# 📚 OpenVINO™ Notebooks

 A collection of ready-to-run Jupyter\* notebooks for learning and experimenting with the OpenVINO™ Toolkit.
 The notebooks provide an introduction to OpenVINO basics and teach developers how to leverage our API for optimized deep learning inference.
+Currently we have an API reference, guides for converting/optimizing PyTorch/TensorFlow/PaddlePaddle models, and model demos.
+[Click here](notebooks/README.md) to see the list of included notebooks.

 ## ⚙️ System Requirements